mobialia/jmini3d/readme.md

 * Y Forward
 * Z up

-An convert to a Java class with:
+And convert to a Java class with:
 ```
 cd utils
 gradle jar